-- VDMJ is written in Java and it is free open source software that is accessible on GitHub - This allows for VDMJ to be used as per the licence, GNU General Public License v3 (GPLv3) [34] [35].
-This means that as VDMJ is being used as a library, the code for this project has to be licensed with GPLv3 or any GPLv3 compatible licence [36]
+The licence VDMJ uses is the GNU General Public License v3 (GPLv3) [34][35].
+This means that as VDMJ is being used as a library, the code for this project has to be licensed with GPLv3 or any GPLv3 compatible licence [36].